MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-data-handling.md

 ## Request export, update, or deletion of your data

+Every user can [delete alerts](alerts-management.md#delete-an-alert) they own or unsubscribe from them in the alert email which will delete the alert too.

 To get your data exported, updated, or deleted, send us an [email](mailto:micustreqs@microsoft.com) and our team will follow up with you.

 > [!IMPORTANT]